ssayin/riscv32-cosim-model/README.md

 ```
 Replace "Hi" with whichever message you want to transmit.

-**Important**:
-1. Your string should not contain escaped 0's (\0), i.e. NULL terminators.
-This is due to my reliance on strlen(...) to determine string length.

-2. Your string should not contain space characters as the shell will treat your argument as many arguments.
-For that reason, enclosing your text in double quotes will not work either.

 I might consider incorporating support for pipes or reading from stdin at a later point.

 ## Contributing